 The Market Harborough Line Speed and Station Improvement project is a £54m infrastructure enhancement scheme with £13m being contributed from 3 Local Enterprise Partnerships (LEP), working together; D2N2 LEP (£5m), Sheffield City Region LEP (£5m) and LLEP (£3m) acting as the lead LEP.

-The scope of the project includes track realignment, signalling alterations, structures, earthworks and significant station.
+The scope of the project includes track realignment, signalling alterations, structures, earthworks and significant station improvements.
 The track realignment will deliver a straighter rail line to allow non-stopping trains to travel faster between London and Sheffield.

-The project will improve station facilities as well as access and safety at the station, reducing the gap between platforms and trains, removing the crossing over the railway line and constructing a footbridge and lifts across two platforms.
+The project will improve station facilities as well as access and safety at the station, reducing the gap between platforms and trains, removing the crossing over the railway line and constructing a wide footbridge and lifts across two platforms to improve access.
+The car park will also be improved with new surface and greater capacity.

 This project is part of a wider programme of work on the Midland mainline and contributes to the ultimate aim of helping to meet the Department for Transport objective of overall faster journey times between London St. Pancras, Leicester, Derby, Nottingham and Sheffield.